University for the Creative Arts Students’ Union By-laws

 5. Officers of the union, as listed in regulation 3, may be removed from office by an officer report being rejected 3 times in an officers’ term or a petition being completed by 2% of the student population.

-6. Motions of no confidence must be debated and voted on by a full students referendum in accordance with the rules outlined in the regulation and shall require a two-thirds majority in order to pass.
-The chair shall ensure that the officer to whom the motion refers is given the opportunity to speak in opposition to the motion
+6. Motions of no confidence may be debated and voted on by a full students referendum in accordance with the rules outline in the regulation and shall require a two-thirds majority in order to pass.
+The chair shall ensure that the officer to whom the motion refers is given the opportunity to speak in opposition to the motion.

 7. Motions of no confidence in an officer must be submitted by;